Akintunde102/mass-users-upload/README.md

-# mass-user-uploader
+# Mass Users Upload

-This plugin allows creation of multiple users using a mass import standard file template
+This wordpress plugin allows creation of multiple users using a mass import standard file template